 All three levels of modularization can work for pump stations in Africa, but the strategy would have to be decided during the design and planning phase of the project.
 Using BIM (bill information modelling) principles during the design of these stations would help the team identify the level of modularization needed.

-As discussed in the pump station section, gas compression stations could also be executed using either of the 3 levels of modularization.
-Level one would be the best for small stations that can fit on the back of a truck whereas level 2 and 3 would be applied to larger stations depending on the location and the skilled resources in the area.
+As discussed in the pump station section, gas compression stations could also be executed using either of the three levels of modularization.
+Level one would be the best for small stations that can fit on the back of a truck, whereas levels 2 and 3 would be applied to larger stations depending on the location and the skilled resources in the area.

 2.1 Customer Metering Stations (CMS)

-The use of customer metering stations is most commonly used in distribution networks.
-You would have the large transmission pipelines with their metering systems used for leak detection and billing purposes, and then you would have a distribution network with hundreds of small users all using gas, for instance.
-The gas would thus be taken from the transmission pipeline, the pressure dropped using a pressure reducing station (PRS) and then fed into a distribution network running at a lower pressure.
+Customer metering stations are most commonly used in distribution networks.
+You would have the large transmission pipelines with their metering systems used for leak detection and billing purposes.
+Then, you would have a distribution network with hundreds of small users all using gas, for instance.
+The gas would thus be taken from the transmission pipeline, the pressure dropped using a pressure-reducing station (PRS) and then fed into a distribution network running at a lower pressure.
 At each of the customer sites of the distribution network, you would have CMS stations that measure the amount of gas the customer uses, and the gas company bills them accordingly.
-These CMS stations are small stations that could be one or two legs depending on availability requirements from the client.
-CMS stations can easily be skid mounted or even containerized and shipped to the site.
-From a gas company perspective, it makes a lot of sense to standardize these units as they often have to maintain meters and exchange spares.
+These small CMS stations could have one or two legs depending on the client’s availability requirements.
+CMS stations can easily be skid-mounted or containerized and shipped to the site.
+From a gas company perspective, standardising these units makes a lot of sense as they often have to maintain meters and exchange spares.

 CMS stations could thus be modularized using level 1 or level 2.
-In some cases, contractors still prefer to build them on-site, but this is becoming less as technology and logistics improve.
-The one thing to consider during these installations is that the meters do sometimes have a long lead and might have to be slotted in at the end of the fabrication or even on-site.
+In some cases, contractors still prefer to build them on-site, but this is becoming less common as technology and logistics improve.
+One thing to consider during these installations is that the meters sometimes have a long lead and might have to be slotted in at the end of the fabrication or even on-site.

 Level 1: Skid base metering installation